 How Do You Prevent Hip Pain with Running?

 The quick answer is to warm up and stretch.
 Since strains are one of the most common hip region injuries with running, take time to warm up properly.
 Click HERE to learn the Best Hip Stretches.

 Remedies for Hip Pain

-As with most injuries, most of the time, hip pain can be treated conservatively.
+As with most injuries, conservative treatment should be your first option.
 That means try resting the hip for a day or 2.
 Gentle movement and anti-inflammatories are a good start after that (consult your doctor about anti-inflammatory meds).
 If the pain is severe or does not improve in a few days, it is time to see the doctor.
 Physical therapy is one of the best treatment options for hip pain and injuries.
 Please read this article on hip exercises and Direct Access to Physical Therapy or call 904-858-7045.